siemens/ix/packages/documentation/docs/controls/_select_styleguide.md

-Selects provide users to make a single or multi selection from a filterable list.
-With the editable variant, users can also add new items to the list.
+A select component allows users to choose from a list of options.
+It supports single or multiple selections and the editable variant allows users to add new items.
+We typically use select components in forms, filters and settings where users need to choose from predefined options.

 ![Overview](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?node-id=3647-6332&t=DtCmoFcLwhf7ke3S-4)